 The Report stated that Santee Cooper seeks to recover sufficient revenue and maintain its financial position such that Santee Cooper will maintain an A credit rating or above.
-Generally, a better credit rating allows Santee Cooper to issue debt at a lower cost, reducing overall revenue requirement to be recovered from customers.
+Generally, a better credit rating allows Santee Cooper to issue debt at a lower cost, which reduces the overall revenue requirement to be recovered from customers.